OSH-2019/x-ridiculous-includeos/reports/DevNote.md

 2019-06-07:
 - Fix the bugs in GPIO module and need to add the GPIO driver into includeOS.
+- (LZT: Examine the ELF header and auxiliary vectors. 咕咕ed others and apologized for his behaviour.)

 2019-06-06:
 - Starting the GPIO module but still have bugs.